 Arlington National Cemetery canceled an event over virus concerns.
-Trump overrode them.
+Trump overrode them, he said.

 “It will now go on!”
-Trump wrote on Twitter.
+Trump wrote.

 Army Secretary Ryan McCarthy also said he decided to hold the event after all.
 Arlington National Cemetery is overseen by the U.S. Army.

-McCarthy’s office was not aware of the cancellation until the cemetery released a public statement Monday, according to an Army official with knowledge of the deliberations.
+McCarthy’s office was not aware of the cancellation until the cemetery released a public statement Monday, according to an Army official with knowledge of the deliberations who spoke on the condition of anonymity because of the sensitivity of the issue.

 It is unclear who actually decided the event would be held as planned.
 The White House did not immediately return a request for comment, and Army officials declined to comment on whether McCarthy or Trump moved the event forward.